microtrain/bootcamp/03-BashScripting/01-Basics.md

 ### Summary

-In this exercise you learned
+In this exercise, we learned
 * loop through files in a directory

 ## Exercise 6 - Strings

-String concatenation is the addition of one string to another typically through the use of variables.
+String concatenation is the addition of one string to another, typically through the use of variables.
 Create an executable Bash file at _/var/www/mtbc/bash/string.sh_ and add the following code.

 ```sh